 - Most vinyl planks & tiles have a lower price per square foot than wood and tile.

-- Texture and design look and feels like wood, slate and stone.
+- The texture and design of LVP looks and feels like wood, slate and stone.

-- Won’t damage from water and most are stain-resistant.
+- It won’t get damaged from water and most are stain-resistant.

-Whatever type of flooring you choose, make sure it matches not just the aesthetic of your overall design but also your busy lifestyle.
+When considering flooring in the kitchen, make sure it matches not just the aesthetic of your overall design but also your busy lifestyle.
 Contact the kitchen design experts at Kowalske Kitchen & Bath, serving homeowners in Elm Grove and the surrounding areas.
 We are happy to help you find the perfect flooring for your kitchen remodel.
 Call us today.